18 | The Shame Addiction: What the Body Carries (Part 1 of 3)

 How to Start Working with Shame

-Feel it.
+2. Feel it.
 Notice where shame lives in the body.
-The collapsed chest, the dropped gaze.
+The collapsed chest, the dropped gaze, the tightness in the throat.
+Don't try to fix it.
+Just notice.
 Then see if the body is willing to shift, even an inch.
+That inch is not small.
+It is the nervous system learning that something other than collapse is possible.

-If this post may support someone you know, I'd be grateful if you shared it.
+If this post may support someone you know, I'll be grateful if you share it.

 And if you're carrying something you haven't been able to name out loud, let's talk.